 Many users encounter a “Problem Turning On Mail” when creating a new iCloud email address on their iPhone.
-The simple fix, explained below, is to sign out of iCloud and sign back in again.
-You’re welcome!
+They see this message “Problem Turning On Mail.
+There was a problem turning on your email, try again.”

 This error has been plaguing iPhone users since 2012!
 It occurs when trying to create an iCloud email address through the iPhone Settings.
 Frustratingly, the issue persists through device restarts and Software Updates.

 Fortunately, we’ve got the solution below — and it couldn’t be much simpler.

 - 1 How to Fix “Problem Turning on Mail”

 - 3 Reader Tips